aspose-note/Aspose.Note-API-References/english/net/aspose.note/textstyle/hyperlinkaddress/_index.md

 ---
 title: TextStyle.HyperlinkAddress
 second_title: Aspose.Note for .NET API Reference
 description: TextStyle property.
 Gets or sets the hyperlink address.
-Must be set if the value of the IsHyperlink property is true
+Setting this property is enough to create a hyperlink.
 type: docs
 weight: 60
 url: /net/aspose.note/textstyle/hyperlinkaddress/
 ---
 ## TextStyle.HyperlinkAddress property

 Gets or sets the hyperlink address.
-Must be set if the value of the [`IsHyperlink`](../ishyperlink/) property is true.
+Setting this property is enough to create a hyperlink.

 ```csharp
 public string HyperlinkAddress { get; set; }